tanzimzaki/phase-1-review-strings-lab/README.md

 #### `excitedWelcomeMessage`

-Sometimes we get so excited when someone logs into their Flatbook account that we just want to shout out loud.
+Sometimes we get so excited when someone logs into their Axibook account that we just want to shout out loud.
 We *could* copy over most of the code from `welcomeMessage` and then change every character to its uppercase equivalent, but as developers we try not to repeat ourselves.
 Instead, let's use the